 module load program

-Additionally, if you would like to change groups within a PBS script, you must include two specific lines in the header (the last two lines in the example header below), replacing groupname with the name of the group under which you'd like to be running the script.
+Additionally, if you would like to change groups within a Slurm script, you must include the last line in the header, replacing groupname with the name of the group under which you'd like to be running the script.